jake314159/spotify-chart-playlist-builder/readme.md

 ```
 where the argument is the playlist URI you got in the last step.
 Leave it for a few minutes to sort through all the data (good time to go get a cup of tea) and your all done.

+## Dependencies

++ **libspotify**: Used to communicated with Spotify.
+Note this library is not python specific and should be installed before the next library.
+Also note that is is deprecated which may cause problems in the future.
++ **pyspotify**: The python wrapper for libspotify.
+Can be installed with pip ('pip install pyspotify')
++ **lxlm**: Used to parse the Chart websites HTML.
+Can also be installed with pip ('pip install lxlm')

 ## Why does it take so long?
 (Sales answer)

 The Chart Spotify Playlist Builder does a lot of very complex cross platform analysis of the hundreds high-dimensional data points which are involved in building and analysing the data sets required to successfully create a correct and pleasant musical arrangement.
 Despite many optimisations this takes some time and even on a modern high performance computing machine may take several minutes.